 Learning Objective: 1.4: Compare the four different levels of data: nominal, ordinal, interval, and ratio.

-93. You are the owner of a camping site and want to estimate the level of customer satisfaction among your clients.
-For this purpose, you select a representative sample of your clients and offer them a discount good for their next visit as compensation for filling out a short questionnaire.
+119. You are the owner of a camping site and want to estimate the level of customer satisfaction among your clients.
+For this purpose, you select a representative sample of your clients and offer them a discount on their next visit as compensation for filling out a short questionnaire.
 One question specifically says, “How satisfied are you with your experience, on a scale from (1) to (5), where (1) is ‘very dissatisfied’ and (5) is ‘very satisfied’?”
 This is an example of _______.

 a) interval level data